If you are looking for the best aquarium plants for shrimp then you are at the right place.

 But if you provide it with ideal conditions it will grow very quickly and even take over your aquarium.

-This plant is very good for a shrimp tank because it can provide a lot of hiding places for shrimps that helps to reduce stress.
+This plant is very good for a shrimp tank because it can provide a lot of hiding places for shrimps that help to reduce stress.

 How much light does water lettuce require?